Home»Compliance»SOC 2 Compliance Checklist

 Availability refers to the accessibility of the information used by your systems and products/services.
 You have to develop and maintain sufficient controls to guarantee that your system is accessible for clients and your tech specialists.
 Companies usually describe data availability in their service level agreements.

-To meet the availability criteria, you’ll need to maintain your systems so users are able to log in and use your service.
+To meet the availability criteria, you’ll need to maintain your systems so users can log in and use your service.
 Moreover, your tech team can access the settings required to support your operations.
 Also, we recommend implementing disaster recovery measures (like a data backup) to ensure that your data will be available even in case of an emergency.

 Processing Integrity